Sand3r-/cubana/README.md

 Before the actual game will begin its development, it is important to lay foundations that will make the development a smooth and pleasureable experience.
 This includes creation of basic utilities, data structures, memory allocators, debugging tools, platform abstraction layer, I/O handling and others.
 Currently, the following features are present in the engine:
-- Basic instanced cube rendering (using a Vulkan backend)
+- Basic cube rendering in arbitrary positions, sizes and colours (using a Vulkan backend)
 - Debug UI (thanks to ImGUI and C/lua bindings, currently being reworked)
 - In-game script editing and execution with lua
 - Basic 3D primitives drawing